FedEval: A Holistic Evaluation Framework for Federated Learning: Abstract

 \section{Abstract}

-As an innovative solution for privacy-preserving machine learning (ML), federated learning (FL) is attracting much attention from research and industry areas.
-While new technologies proposed in the past few years do evolve the FL area, unfortunately, the evaluation results presented in these works fall short in integrity and are hardly comparable because of the inconsistent evaluation metrics and the lack of a common platform.
-In this paper, we propose a comprehensive evaluation framework for FL systems.
-Specifically, we first introduce the ACTPR model, which defines five metrics that cannot be excluded in FL evaluation, including Accuracy, Communication, Time efficiency, Privacy, and Robustness.
-Then we design and implement a benchmarking system called FedEval, which enables the systematic evaluation and comparison of existing works under consistent experimental conditions.
-We then provide an in-depth benchmarking study between the two most widely-used FL mechanisms, FedSGD and FedAvg.
-The benchmarking results show that FedSGD and FedAvg both have advantages and disadvantages under the ACTPR model.
-For example, FedSGD is barely influenced by the none independent and identically distributed (non-IID) data problem, but FedAvg suffers from a decline in accuracy of up to 9\% in our experiments.
-On the other hand, FedAvg is more efficient than FedSGD regarding time consumption and communication.
-Lastly, we excavate a set of take-away conclusions, which are very helpful for researchers in the FL area.
+Federated Learning (FL) has been widely accepted as the solution for privacy-preserving machine learning without collecting raw data.
+While new technologies proposed in the past few years do evolve the FL area, unfortunately, the evaluation results presented in these works fall short in integrity and are hardly comparable because of the inconsistent evaluation metrics and experimental settings.
+In this paper, we propose a holistic evaluation framework for FL called FedEval, and present a benchmarking study on seven state-of-the-art FL algorithms.
+Specifically, we first introduce the core evaluation taxonomy model, called FedEval-Core, which covers four essential evaluation aspects for FL: Privacy, Robustness, Effectiveness, and Efficiency, with various well-defined metrics and experimental settings.
+Based on the FedEval-Core, we further develop an FL evaluation platform with standardized evaluation settings and easy-to-use interfaces.
+We then provide an in-depth benchmarking study between the seven well-known FL algorithms, including FedSGD~\cite{mcmahan2016communication}, FedAvg~\cite{mcmahan2016communication}, FedProx~\cite{FedProx}, FedOpt~\cite{FedOpt}, FedSTC~\cite{FedSTC}, SecAgg~\cite{SecureAggregation}, and HEAgg~\cite{aono2017privacy,chai2020secure}.
+We comprehensively analyze the advantages and disadvantages of these algorithms and further identify the suitable practical scenarios for different algorithms, which is rarely done by prior work.
+Lastly, we excavate a set of take-away insights and future research directions, which are very helpful for researchers in the FL area.